ng-bao/CTF-Writeups/Wannagame2026/Locked_girl.md

 <img width="1000" height="703" alt="image" src="https://github.com/user-attachments/assets/fe620986-ea4e-4285-8522-056d0842b7f2" />

 But it required the password to extract a file named `funny.png`.
 First, we think the password will be transfer via network but after a long time we can't find it.
 So we got up and asked for hint and knew that there are no password in here instead we must crack the `zip` file to get the image inside.
-By searching on the internet, we found this website talking about cracking `zip` file method.
+By searching on the internet, we found a website talking about cracking `zip` file method.

 Based on that method, we need to check which encryption algorithm is used by using the below command.
 ```bash